The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains to Berlin depart either from Frankfurt (Main) Hauptbahnhof or from Frankfurt (Main) Sud station.
 The Frankfurt (Main) Hauptbahnhof station is very convenient because of its central location in the city.
 The Frankfurt (Main) Sud station is located in the Sachsenhausen district.
 Both are easily accessible with U-Bahn, S-Bahn, tram and bus lines running directly from the stations.

 Whether one wants to admire the city's history at Schloss Charlottenburg or soak up its rich art culture at Neue Nationalgalerie, Berlin has a lot to offer its tourists.
 Trains from Frankfurt to Berlin would arrive at Berlin Hauptbahnhof Tief station.
 Located at the heart of the city, it is well connected by bus, tram and the underground U-Bahn.
 The station also serves the regional S-Bahn trains, so it has a direct link to these service lines.

-When taking the train to Berlin from Frankfurt am Main, you can choose to depart from train stations like Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.
-Your trip can end in train stations such as Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When departing from Frankfurt am Main, you have various train station options to start your journey from including Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.
+When arriving in Berlin, you can end your journey in train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

-Passengers booking this journey most frequently board their trains from Frankfurt (M) Flughafen Regionalbf and need to travel around 6.7 miles (10.8 km) from the city centre to get to this train station.
+Passengers booking this trip most frequently board their trains from Frankfurt (M) Flughafen Regionalbf and need to travel around 9.3 miles (15 km) from the city centre to get to this train station.